sureshkonar/Debarred-List-Automater/README.md

+# PyDebarList: Python-Powered Debarred Student Roster
-# Debarred-List-Automater for College Assessments 🤖
+a.k.a Debarred-List-Automater for College Assessments 🤖
 In Simple word this is a Excel sheet Automator Program using Openpyxl Python Library for large Datasets

 Where the program's task is to select the values among the dataset which lies between the specified range and then traversing the selected data into the new sheet of the same excel file